gsmainclusivetechlab/b4ll-callcentre/docs/voice/usecases.md

 must to record their voice passphrase 3 times so the algorithm creates the voiceprint.
 After this quick process, the user is registered in the system.

-It is important to mention here that, as discussed previously, we are not making the initial enrolment with the mobile operator.
+It is important to mention here that we are not making the initial enrolment with the mobile operator.
 We assume the user has already created a mobile account and he/she is now enrolling in the voice recognition service.
-There are different approaches the operator could use here, such as validating the user in the current way it is being used.
+There are different approaches the operator could use here, such as validating the user in the current way it is being used by the operator.

 :::note User Story Include here details about the ID for initial identification
 :::